 Field 5 – Chemoinformatics for antiviral Drug Discovery

-Background and state of the art: In fragment-based drug discovery (FBDD), small libraries containing fragments (< 300 Da) of drug-like molecules are screened for binding ability to the target enzyme, and monitored by either X-ray crystallography or Saturation Transfer Difference Nuclear Magnetic Resonance (STD-NMR).
+Background and State of the Art: In fragment-based drug discovery (FBDD), small libraries containing fragments (< 300 Da) of drug-like molecules are screened for binding ability to the target enzyme, and monitored by either X-ray crystallography or Saturation Transfer Difference Nuclear Magnetic Resonance (STD-NMR).
 Both methods can screen mixtures of up to ten fragments and identify the fragments that bind.
 Whilst binding affinities between fragments and targets are low (often in the mM range), our preliminary experiments have shown that both X-ray crystallography and STD-NMR as well as surface plasmon resonance (SPR) and/or isothermal titration calorimetry (ITC) are effective in the fragment selection process.

 Objectives: The fragment-based approach has the advantage that compounds possess lower complexity and thus provide a better starting point for optimization by medicinal chemistry, when compared with hits identified by virtual or real screening.
 Moreover, the probability of the resulting core fragment binding to the target is significantly higher compared with more complex molecules.
 A third advantage exploits the simplicity of the molecules to be screened: the chemical space of all synthetically accessible molecules can be sampled more efficiently by screening a smaller number (e.g. 1000-2000) of core-type compounds rather than requiring evaluation of millions of more intricate molecules.
 Hit-to-lead optimization is mainly performed by fragment linking or fragment growing to obtain leads possessing (sub)micromolar potency.